-Name resolution via VPN with Split Horizon DNS
+Name Resolution via VPN with Split Horizon DNS

-Using VPN connections, clients often cannot resolve the network resources to which the VPN clients are connected.
 This is especially problematic with Active Directory, because the clients cannot reach domain controllers to log on.
 The login then takes place only via the local cache, as a result, group policies and login scripts fail to run.

 Customize Interface Metric

-To control the Windows interface metric and favor the DNS server after dialing the VPN connection, the VPN interface can be assigned a higher priority and thus lower metric via the TCP/IP settings of the network adapter using the Windows+R keys and entering ncpa.cpl
+To control the Windows interface metric and favor the DNS server after dialing the VPN connection.
+The VPN interface can be assigned a higher priority and thus lower metric via the TCP/IP settings of the network adapter using the Windows+R keys and entering ncpa.cpl

-In the properties of the corresponding network adapter you open with a double-click, Internetprotocol, version 4 (TCP/IPv4), then via the button Advanced, you will find the field for the value of the interface metric.
+In the properties of the corresponding network adapter you open with a double-click.
+Internetprotocol, version 4 (TCP/IPv4), then via the button Advanced, you will find the field for the value of the interface metric.

 Here “Automatic metric” should not be activated for the VPN interface, a low value can be entered.
 After the next initialization, name resolution should take place over the VPN network.